March 16, 2017

 ON MICHA KHAN_KANCHHA KHAN, THE MAGARS, SHAH KINGS, RANAS ETC.

-[Linguistically, these Michā and Khānchhā kin-words that come almost invariably in each and every Gorkhali history book buttresses an argument, which Dor Bahadur Bista has also concurred, that they were in fact - two blood-brothers of a Magar family.
+[Linguistically, these Michā and Khānchhā kin-words that come almost invariably in each and every Gorkhali history book buttress an argument, which Dor Bahadur Bista has also concurred, that they were in fact - two blood-brothers of a Magar family.
 In Magar language, the oldest son in a certain Magar family is called Mijār or Michā(r) and youngest son - Kānchhā.
 The country’s national language Nepali, has borrowed Kānchhā from Magar language.
 We understand that lots of words have gone from Magar language to Nepali language and vice versa.
 Whether sons or daughters, the children in a Magar family are called Mijās, which would therefore become Mijār Mijā and Kānchhā Mijā for the oldest and youngest sons respectively.
 The sons - Chhorās are further called Lenjā Mijās and the daughters - Chhoris, on the other hand, are called Majhā Mijas.]

 By B K Rana